gabcg/notes/MSI Notes/MSI.md

 * Periodic boundary conditions
 * Velocity generations: yes, because we start from the beginning, so we want to start the molecule according to the kinetic energy and the temperature (...)
 Maxwell distribution.

-Afte doing this equilibration, we take the result, use `energy` and plot `temperature.xvg`.
+After doing this equilibration, we take the result, use `energy` and plot `temperature.xvg`.
 We want to see if the system has a constant temperature or not.

 Now we **generate the NPT ensemble to continue the simulation**, by adding a barostat.
 There two main changes in the `.mdp` protocol.
 If we look it:

-* It defines that we continue from a previous simulation (the NTP).
+* It defines that we continue from a previous simulation (the NVT).
-* It has pressure coupling on (it was off before.
+* It has pressure coupling on (it was off before).

 > The input to do the plot can be found in `3.5_NPT`.